Here's what to know about conservatorships and how Brian Wilson's case evolved

 WHAT LED TO WILSON'S CONSERVATORSHIP?

-Wilson, who some have lauded as a musical genius and who wrote or cowrote many of the Beach Boys' biggest hits, including “Good Vibrations” and “God Only Knows,” struggled with mental health and substance abuse issues that upended his career in the 1960s.
+Wilson, whom many have lauded as a musical genius and who wrote or cowrote many of the Beach Boys' biggest hits, including “Good Vibrations” and “God Only Knows,” struggled with mental health and substance abuse issues that upended his career in the 1960s.

 He met his future wife, Melinda Wilson, when he was a customer at a car dealership where she worked in the mid-1980s.
 At the time, Wilson had for years been under the close supervision of psychologist Dr. Eugene Landy.
 Melinda and others believed Landy was exploiting and mistreating Wilson, and they feuded with Landy for years before he was barred in 1992 from any contact with Wilson.
 The couple married in 1995.